FREE-Merging: Fourier Transform for Efficient Model Merging: Experiments

-In this part, we analyze the proposed router method.
-We aim to achieve strong performance even if the router performs sub-optimally.
-Router inaccuracies are likely to occur due to insufficient training resources or issues during the training on edge deployment.
-Therefore, the advantages of our methods in this scenario are of great practical significance.

-We use a random router to simulate an inaccurate router and compare our method with several existing router-based methods.
-Our proposed method outperforms Twin-Merging by 13.5\% and outperforms EMR-Merging by 8.5\% on average, as shown in Fig~\ref{fig:ablation-router}, demonstrating that our method constructs a reasonable backbone and generalizable experts.
+\textbf{Router Analysis.} We analyze the proposed router method, aiming for strong merging performance despite sub-optimal routing.
+Since router inaccuracies may arise from limited training resources or edge deployment issues, our methods maintain performance in real-world scenarios.
+Using a random router to simulate inaccuracy, we compare our method with existing router-based approaches.
+Our method outperforms Twin-Merging by 13.5\% and EMR-Merging by 8.5\% on average, as shown in Fig.~\ref{fig:ablation-router}, indicating that our methods construct a reasonable backbone and generalizable experts.